ImpactEng/impacteng.github.io/index.md

 # About Impact Eng

-Our mission is to empower your business by unlocking the full potential of your Cloud Engineering function.
+Our mission is to empower your business by unlocking Cloud potential through expert engineering and exceptional people leadership.